-- Lentil hash - Fry ½ an onion in a drop of oil, with a clove of garlic, 1 tsp mild chilli powder, a pinch of mixed herbs.
-Add any any left over veg you have (diced quite small), 1 tbsp tomato puree, 100g of dried red lentils and about 250ml water.
+- Lentil hash - Fry ½ an onion in a drop of oil, with a clove of garlic, 1-2 tsp mild chilli powder and a pinch of mixed herbs.
+Add a diced carrot/sweet potato, 1 tbsp tomato puree, 50g of dried red lentils and about 200ml water.
 Cook until soft (about 15 mins), adding more water if needed.
 Spoon lentil mixture over a pack of economy tortilla chips and top with a handful of grated cheese/vegan cheese.
 Pop under the grill for a few minutes until the cheese is bubbling.

 - Pasta bake - Cook 150g budget pasta for 8-10 minutes and drain.
 Meanwhile fry ½ chopped onion in a drop of oil, and add any other veg you have handy (eg: chopped carrot, parsnip, leek, cauliflower), a crushed clove of garlic and a good pinch of dried herbs.
 Add 100ml of veggie gravy (made with granules) and 100ml of cider to the pan and bring to the boil, while stirring.
 Simmer for 5-10 minutes (with pan lid on) until the veg are just cooked and the sauce has thickened.
 Pour the sauce over the pasta, mix and tip into an oven-proof dish.
 Top with some fresh breadcrumbs and grated cheese/vegan cheese.
 Bake for 10-15 minutes at 190C/Gas 5.

 - Veggie sausage and baked bean pasta